-&lt;sup>20 Note, however, that the observed increase in the importance of adolescent academic ability for children's subsequent educational attainment may also be due to an increase in the importance of "residual" ability not explained by other explanatory variables.
+22 Note, however, that the observed increase in the importance of adolescent academic ability for children's subsequent educational attainment may also be due to an increase in the importance of "residual" ability not explained by other explanatory variables.
 This may be caused by, for example, increased heterogeneity in school quality.
 Due to the lack of data on the quality of schools that children attended, a further investigation of this point is left for future research.
 However, I would like to thank Tomoki Fujii for drawing my attention to this very important point.

-To examine whether this increase in the intergenerational transmission of educational attainment during the postwar period is due to an increase in the dispersion of children's schooling relative to the dispersion of parents' schooling, we also estimate equation (3), in which we normalize children's and parents' years of schooling by the corresponding standard deviations.
-We include a full set of explanatory variables in the equation, and the relevant results are shown in Table 4.
+schooling relative to the dispersion of parents' schooling, we also estimate equation (3), in which we normalize children's and parents' years of schooling by the corresponding standard deviations.
+We include a full set of explanatory variables in the equation, and the relevant results are shown in Table 4.23

-The estimated $\rho$ is much smaller than the estimated $\beta$ for Cohort I, whereas they are relatively similar for younger cohorts.
-The relatively large difference between the estimates of $\beta$ and $\rho$ for Cohort I is due to the fact that the dispersion of children's years of schooling is significantly greater than that of parents' years of schooling (see Table 1).
+The estimated ρ is much smaller than the estimated β for Cohort I, whereas they are relatively similar for younger cohorts.
+The relatively large difference between the estimates of β and ρ for Cohort I is due to the fact that the dispersion of children's years of schooling is significantly greater than that of parents' years of schooling (see Table 1).
 By contrast, the dispersion of children's and parents' years of schooling is relatively similar for younger cohorts.
 As a result, in terms of the absolute measure of the intergenerational persistence of educational attainment, we find an even greater increase in the degree of the intergenerational transmission of educational attainment during the postwar period in Japan.